seqcode/Bichrom/latent_embeddings/README.md

 ### Bichrom Embeddings
 This module will report latent (2-D) co-ordinates for any DNA sequence and chromatin feature combination, given a trained Bichrom model.
+It will also plot the latent embeddings.

 **(see trainNN README.md for details on how to train a Bichrom model)**